sowsri1218/Sales_Analysis/README.md

 **Record Count**: Determine the total number of records in the dataset.

+**Customers Count:** Find out how many total ocustomers are in the dataset.

 **Orders Count:** Find out how many unique orders are in the dataset.

 **ProductCategory Count:** Identify all unique product categories in the dataset.